Request the brochure

 A world of possibilitiesAfter your graduation

-After completion of your studies, you will receive your Bachelor of Business Administration (BBA) degree.
+After completing your studies, you will receive your Bachelor of Business Administration (BBA) degree.
 You will also receive a diploma supplement with a DS-label.
 With this English document you can show the value of your degree abroad when you apply for further study or when you look for a job.

 Continue your studies